GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

   * Note that the FreeRTOS compiling is quite involved as the tool compiles using the main [Makefile of the Galois demo](../../FreeRTOS/FreeRTOS/Demo/RISC-V_Galois_P1/Makefile) of the classic FreeRTOS fork.
 - Use custom Clang binary with an optional custom Clang sysroot.
 Enable `useCustomClang` and set `pathToCustomClang` to the custom binary path.
 Similarly, enable `useCustomSysroot` and set `pathToCustomSysroot` to the desired sysroot path.

+- `gccDebian`: Either `default`, `linux9.2`, `bareMetal8.3`, or `bareMetal9.2`.
+This is only applicable when `osImage=debian` and when either the compiler or linker is GCC.
+The `default` option is `linux9.2` which refers to `riscv64-unknown-linux-gnu-gcc` v9.2 which is built in Nix and available in the nix-shell.
+The `bareMetal9.2` refers to `riscv64-unknown-elf-gcc` v9.2 and is also available in nix.
+Regarding `bareMetal8.3`, it refers to `riscv64-unknown-elf-gcc` v8.3, and it is available within the public docker container `galoisinc/besspin:gfe-gcc83`.
+The CWEs tests which use POSIX calls or anything linux specific have macros to execute that in a different manner when the bare metal compilers are chosen.

 ## Vulnerability Classes